FelixLeHub/Felix-s-Portfolio/README.md

 2. Should the parking lot space be increased?
 3. What trends can be seen from the data?

-### Portfolio Project 2: Customer Segmentation
+### Portfolio Project 2: KMeans Cluster Analysis to Segment Mall Customers For Targeted Marketing Campaign

-**Skills:** Exploratory Data Analysis, KMean Algorithm, Cluster Analysis (Univariate, Bivariate, Multivariate clusters)
+**Skills:** Exploratory Data Analysis, KMeans Algorithm, Cluster Analysis (Univariate, Bivariate, Multivariate clusters)

 **Tools:** Python, Pandas, Seaborn, Matplotlib, SKlearn